Jet Lag Sleep Planner with Step-by-Step Daily Adjustments

 Jet lag planner: quick guide and practical tips

-Light is the strongest everyday signal for your internal clock.
-To shift earlier, seek bright light soon after the new wake time and avoid it before the new bedtime.
-To shift later, focus your bright light in the evening window and keep mornings dim for a few days.
-If you check the optional melatonin box, the plan suggests a small-dose timing window tied to the new bedtime.
-This is general information, not medical advice, and you should skip it if melatonin isn’t right for you.
+Light, caffeine, melatonin.
+Light is your strongest everyday signal.
+To shift earlier, seek bright outdoor light soon after the new wake time and keep evenings dim.
+To shift later, get bright light in the evening and soften mornings for a few days.
+Caffeine helps alertness but can delay sleep; the cutoff guards your bedtime.
+If you enable melatonin, the planner shows a small-dose timing window tied to the new bedtime—use only if appropriate for you, and treat it as optional.

-Finally, be kind to your future self.
-If a short trip is under three days, consider staying mostly on home time and simply scheduling bright light in your alert hours.
+Short trips and edge cases.
+For trips under three days, consider staying mostly on home time and simply scheduling light in your most alert hours.
 For long eastbound moves, blackout shades and morning outdoor light help more than any app.
-For long westbound shifts, keep the bedroom dim at dawn and enjoy a bright walk after sunset on the first nights.
+For long westbound shifts, keep the bedroom dim at dawn and aim for a bright walk after sunset.
+Traveling with kids or a chaotic schedule?
+Plan fewer nights and protect two rules only: time your light and anchor your wake.
+This is general information, not medical advice—adapt to your context.

 Jet lag planner FAQs